-The BSEE program is competitive, with admitted students having an average cumulative 3.5-3.7 GPA.
+The BSEE program is capacity constrained.
+Admitted students have an average cumulative GPA of 3.6.
 Applications are accepted from current UW students as well as freshman and transfer applicants.
 UW EE enrolls students for autumn and spring quarters only.

 Is electrical engineering the right major for you?
 UW EE holds monthly information sessions where advisers provide information on admissions, curriculum, electrical engineering as a profession and more.